DrewNaylor/guinget/docs/Project-roadmap.md

 - [X] Display package details, some in columns and entire manifest in a textbox
 - [X] Allow sorting by column
 - [X] Marking package (or multiple packages, if you wish) for install or ignoring package(s)
+- [X] Passing a package id and version to winget for installation
+  - Currently requires double-clicking or pressing "Enter" on a package in the Apply changes window, though eventually this won't be required and you'll be able to do batch installs.
+  - For now, a CMD window displaying winget's output is shown, but eventually this output will be displayed in a textbox below the list of packages in the Apply changes window.
 - [ ] An option to run `winget source update` before updating guinget's package list cache, so they're both as up to date as possible
 - [ ] Functionality for `File>Exit` and `Help>About`
 - [ ] Hide controls that don't have features fully implemented, with a config option to show them